apigeek/architect/README.md

 I want to re-use feature across multiple projects
 =================================================

-Apigeek-Dialect was designed to support a declarative style so that features are portable between dev, feature and production environments.
+ApiGeek-Architect was designed to support a declarative style so that features are portable between dev, feature and production environments.

 To achieve portability, environment-specific properties can be declared in a "config" file.

-By default, dialect will try to load a configuration file called "apigeek.json" from your current directory.
+By default, dialect will try to load a configuration file called "ApiGeek.json" from your current directory.

 If no file is found, then sensible default values are defined.